Samjamhas10/se_project_spots/README.md

 - Flat BEM File Structure
 - Media Query

+This design is responsive, making it user-friendly on different devices.

-## Plan on improving the project
+## Plan for improving the project

-- Address the lack of personaliztion by implementing a theme switcher like night/day mode, allowing users to toggle between day and night modes for enhanced visual appearnce and improved accessibility
+- Address the lack of personalization by implementing a theme switcher like night/day mode, allowing users to toggle between day and night modes for enhanced visual appearance and improved accessibility
-- Enhance a customization options by adding the ability for users to select from a list of different background colors, giving them more control to personalize their profile section
+- Enhance customization options by adding the ability for users to select from a list of different background colors, giving users more control to personalize their profile section

 ## Screenshots